Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-Committees under the Board of Commissioners consist of the Audit Committee, the Risk Oversight Committee, the Nomination and Remuneration Committee, and the Integrated Governance Committee.
+The committees at the Board of Commissioners level consist of the Audit Committee, the Risk Oversight Committee, the Nomination and Remuneration Committee, and the Integrated Governance Committee.

-All members of the Bank’s Audit Committee are Independent Commissioners and Independent Parties, and the chairman of the Audit Committee is held by one of the Independent Commissioners, namely Mr. Jeffrey Kairupan, who is not the President Commissioner.
+The members of the Bank’s Audit Committee are all Independent Commissioners and Independent Parties, and the Audit Committee is chaired by one of the Independent Commissioners, Mr. Dody Budi Waluyo, who is an Independent Commissioner and not the President Commissioner.

-The composition of other committee members is also the majority of which are Independent Commissioners and Independent Parties.
-This is presented in more detail in the discussion of the Audit Committee and other committees, each separately in this Annual Report.
+The composition of other committee members is also predominantly Independent Commissioners and Independent Parties.
+This is discussed in more detail in the separate discussions of the Audit Committee and other committees in this Annual Report.

-The performance assessment of the Board of Commissioners is carried out every year (at least once a year).
-The performance assessment on the Board of Commissioners (including the President Commissioner) uses several criteria as stated in the Annual Report.
+The performance assessment of the Board of Commissioners and its committees is conducted annually (at least once a year).
+The performance assessment of the Board of Commissioners and its committees (including the President Commissioner) uses several criteria as outlined in the Annual Report.

 1.6 Conflicts of Interest 1.6.1 Members of the Board of Directors with concurrent positions outside the corporation must obtain approval from the Board of Commissioners.
 A Commissioner notifies the Board of Commissioners and the chairman of the committee carrying out the nomination function, prior to accepting a new appointment as Director or Commissioner of a public company, other Director positions or other positions with a significant time commitment.